ludmercentre/rna-seq_workflow/markdown_files/glossary.md

 | 40    | 1 in 10,000  | 99.99%|
 | 50    | 1 in 100,000 | 99.999% |
 | 60    | 1 in 1,000,000 | 99.9999% |

+**Random Library Primers:**

+Used to prime mRNAs with or without poly(A) for cDNA synthesis.
+Adapters are for the PCR step for sequencing. ([source](https://www.thermofisher.com/order/catalog/product/48190011#/48190011))